CaiqueRibeiro/CaiqueRibeiro/README.md

 <br/>

-### Here you find a beautiful code with crazy algorithms
+### Developer since 2016

-- 🚀 I’m a Backend developer
+- 🚀 I’m a Backend developer (but I know some magic in front and mobile too)
-- 💻 Node, ReactJS, React Native, Java, GoLang
+- 💻 NodeJS, GoLang, Java, ReactJS, React Native, Native Android (Kotlin)
 - ✨ Degree in System Analysis and Development / Design